The Ten Most Imperfect No-Hitters in Baseball History

 Only thing was, it shouldn’t have counted.

 In the sixth inning, former Met and current Cardinal Carlos Beltran curled a line drive around the third base bag that hit the left-field line behind it—but third base umpire Adrian Johnson called it foul, to the contradiction of television replays that clearly showed a dent on the chalk where the ball struck.
-Beltran went on to ground out, one of 11 consecutive outs that would constitute the longest such run on the night for Santana.
+With comprehensive video reviews still two years away, the call remained as was and Beltran went on to ground out, one of 11 consecutive outs that would constitute the longest such run on the night for Santana.

 Beltran’s double that should’ve been wasn’t the only break on the night for Santana.
 With one out in the eighth, St. Louis pinch-hitter Shane Robinson appeared to be hit on the hand—but home plate umpire Gary Cederstrom disagreed, and Robinson went on to become one of Santana’s eight strikeout victims.
 And an inning earlier, Yadier Molina laced a deep line drive to left—and New York outfielder Mike Baxter, running fearlessly to protect the no-hitter, caught up to the ball, made the catch and hung on as he slammed into the Citi Field wall.

 The play preserved the no-hitter but cost Baxter two months on the disabled list with a shoulder injury.
 In the long run, the no-no probably cost Santana as well; the complete-game gem, padded with five walks, took the Venezuelan native 134 pitches to complete—20 more than what Mets manager Terry Collins normally would have allowed.
-Santana was erratic in the outings to follow, then just plain awful; he missed the final eight weeks of the season and the entire 2013 campaign to follow as recurring shoulder issues got the best of him.
+Santana was erratic in the outings to follow, then just plain awful; he missed the final eight weeks of the season and never pitched in the majors again as recurring shoulder issues got the best of him.

 Johnny Vander Meer